 your medical history.

-If you don't know for sure whether you still have your cervix, talk to your doctor.
+If you don't know for sure whether you still have your cervix, talk with your doctor.

 After any abnormal Pap test, your doctor will recommend